 The CUNY School of Public Health offers a curriculum that prepares students to meet the public health challenges of the 21st century.
-It emphasizes interdisciplinary approaches to solving complex health problems by analyzing their causes at various levels of organization (e.g., individual, family, community, city, and nation) and planning interventions that addresses these multiple levels of influence.
+It emphasizes interdisciplinary approaches to solving complex health problems by analyzing their causes at various levels of organization (e.g., individual, family, community, city, and nation) and planning interventions that address these multiple levels of influence.
 It recognizes the importance of culture and community and seeks to prepare graduates who can work with diverse populations to achieve common health goals.
 Courses provide students with up-to-date scientific knowledge so they can translate findings into programs and policies that make a difference.
-With a focus on urban populations, the curriculum prepares students to understand the health impact of global migration and the many ways that cities around the world can learn from each to improve public health.
+With a focus on urban populations, the curriculum prepares students to understand the health impact of global migration and the many ways that cities around the world can learn from each other to improve public health.

 The revised curriculum for the MPH is currently under review by the New York State Department of Education with approval expected by Fall 2010.